Chilled Summer Borscht

 - Sea salt and freshly cracked pepper to taste Add to list

-- Radish and Cucumber Salad Add to list
+- Radish and Cucumber Salad (optional) Add to list

-Wrap the beets in foil and bake them at 400° F for 1 hour or until fork tender.
-(Or you may cook them in boiling water.)
-Cool and slip off the skins.
+Wrap beets in foil and bake at 400° F for 1 hour or until fork tender.
+Cool and slip off their skins.
 Coarsely chop them.

-In a heavy pot, heat the oil or butter and sauté the onion, celery root and garlic for 5 minutes or until the onions are tender and lightly golden.
-Stir in the tomato paste and sugar and cook for 1 minute more.
-Add the beets, broth, vinegar and dill.
+In a heavy pot, heat oil or butter and sauté onions, celery root and garlic for 5 minutes or until onions are tender and lightly golden.
+Stir in tomato paste and sugar and cook for 1 minute more.
+Add beets, broth, vinegar and dill.
 Cook for 5 minutes, to meld the flavors.
 Season well with salt and pepper.
-Allow to cool then puree in batches until smooth.
+Allow to cool, then puree in batches until smooth.
 Add more broth if it is too thick.
 Chill completely.

-Serve garnished with the Radish and Cucumber Salad, sour cream and dill sprigs and pass the pepper mill.
+Serve garnished with the Radish and Cucumber Salad, sour cream and dill sprigs if you like, and pass the pepper mill.

 Recipe by, PCC Chef